 Pros: WooCommerce is a snap to install and setup if you are already a WordPress expert, buyers don’t have to leave your WordPress site to buy your book, low transaction fees

 Cost: 2.9% + $0.30 per transaction in the U.S. (Excluding the cost to host your own WordPress site)

 Net monthly earnings after selling 50 books for $1.99 each: $ 81.50

-PayPal is recognized and trusted by buyers all over the world and is required (in our humble opinion) if you want readers to buy direct from you.
+PayPal is recognized and trusted by buyers all over the world and is required (in our humble opinion) if you want readers to buy directly from you.
 While getting started with a PayPal business account takes some time, you can do just about anything.

-Difficulty: A little tricky, requires some patience
+Difficulty: Very difficult, requires patience

 Pros: You can sell on your own website, lowest cost per transaction, buyers can be taken straight to their BookFunnel download page after completing the book purchase without needing to wait for the delivery email

 Cons: You are on your own with taxes, complicated for the average author’s needs

 Cost: 2.9% + $0.30 per transaction in the U.S.